pishoyg/coptic/README.md

 1. Fix the [Kindle-compatible dictionary]( https://kdp.amazon.com/en_US/help/topic/G2HXJS944GL88DNV). (p0, 50+ hours)

-   1. Put inflections under several orths. (p0)
+   1. We have experimented with putting words under multiple orths, but this doesn't seem to work.
+We experimented with filtering the dictionary, but the output is chopped, and lookup unjustifiably failes!
+Here are some
+      ideas:

+      - We should perhaps follow the docs and generate the dictionary using Kindle Previewer 3.
+We will have to convert the dictionary to EPUB format first, but that should be doable.

+      - Handle the warnings / errors.

-   2. Currently, the following errors and warnings are produced from running `make kindle`:
+   1. Currently, the following errors and warnings are produced from running `make kindle`:

    - `Error(core):E1008: Failed conversion to unicode.
 The resulting string may contain wrong characters.`